Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 That all put him several steps up on most people he knew.
 And it had made Bàba and Māma happy.
 They wouldn’t stop hinting at finding a nice girl (Chinese, of course) and starting a family, but they were smiling.

 He listened to the radio on the way to work.
-Drivetime talk radio, as it had been for the last three days, was absolutely full of the combined impact of the war on Gao, and the revelation about…
+Drivetime talk radio, as it had been for the last three days, was absolutely full of the combined impact of the war on Gao, and the revelation about...

-...About…
+...About...

 It was too big to summarize.
 Wei had been fifteen on First Contact Day, not that he’d had much chance to pay attention what with the family panic over Xiù’s disappearance.
 Half a lifetime ago, people still treated alien life as the "big unresolved question" full of mysteries about humanity’s place in the universe and blah blah *blah.* At the time, he’d found those questions fascinating.